mxenabled/web-widget-sdk/cypress/README.md

 that we can make SSO URL requests from within the tests.
 The proxy server requires some configuration which is outlined in this document.

+Part of the integration test includes building the SDK in a CommonJS and in an ES module to ensure we are able to import and build the SDK for these different module types.
+All of that is done in the test application which can be found in `cypress/application`.

-**Make sure to build (`npm run build`) before running the integration tests.**
-Below are commands you can use to run the integration tests:
+**Make sure to build with `npm run test:build` before running the integration tests.** Below are commands that relate to the integration tests:

+- `npm run test:build` builds the SDK and install it in the test application, then builds the actual application.
+A successful build means we are able to import and build the SDK without issues.
 - `npm run test:integration` to run the proxy server in the background and then execute the Cypress tests.
 The proxy server will be shut down when the tests complete. **This is the only command you need to remember.**